Including projects on your resume is a great way to add valuable experience, skills, and other relevant qualifications to your job application.

 Projects are any undertaking related to school, work, or your personal life.
 For example, a project could be an app you coded in your spare time, a piece of freelance design work you did, or a photography collection.

-Listing projects on your resume can be a great way to provide evidence of necessary skills and qualifications for candidates that lack relevant work experiences, such as recent graduates or those changing careers.
+Listing projects on your resume can be a great way to provide evidence of necessary skills and qualifications when you write a resume with no work experience, for example, if you’re a recent graduate or those changing careers.

 Projects are also very important for freelancers, especially those creating a project-based resume, because your work experience section will likely be entirely devoted to them.

 One of the best ways to make your resume is by filling out one of our free resume templates.
 All our templates are designed by experts and free to download for Microsoft Word or Google Docs.

 There are two methods you can use for adding projects to your resume: